Get 50% Discount Offer 26 Days

 8. Extract a Specific File from an Archive

 If you want to extract a specific file, specify its name after the -xvf options.
-This command allows you to retrieve only the files you need from an archive, which can save time and storage space.
+This command lets you retrieve only the files you need from an archive, saving time and storage space.

 tar -xvf archive_name.tar file1